If investing in real estate, there are many factors to consider when defining your goals & strategy.

 Dirt goes up in value – buildings go down… (at least without reinvestment/force majeure /economic impact)

-2 examples (download white paper here):Land vs Building Impact on ROI long term Equity using same land value & 1 home value $100k the other $200k.
+2 examples (download white paper here):Land vs Building Impact on ROI long term Equity using same land value & 1 home value $100k, the other $200k.
 Accepting CRA’s deprecation for this is 4% / year (a modest measurement) & that long term historical real estate returns are 5%:

-This factor can literally make or break your longer term values.
-That said; When considering your specific situation – consult your accountant / tax consultant.
+This factor can literally make or break your longer term results.
+That said; When considering your specific situation – consult your accountant & tax consultant.
 For some, a higher depreciation value may bode well for the long term / at time of disposition depending on your overall financial situation.